How can I find out my NHS number?

 Do I need to know my NHS number to register with a GP?

 No. Your NHS number helps with the registration process.
 However, you do not need your NHS number to register with a GP practice.
-For more information about the NHS number visit NHS Choices.
+For more information about the NHS number visit the NHS website.

 How do I get a medical card?